openesper/esper/README.md

 * KiCAD	- EDA tool used to design PCB
 * FreeCAD - 3D modeling tool for designing enclosure
-* Hugo - Static website generator used for embedded Esper website
 * ESP-IDF - Contains ESP32 API and build tools for firmware development
 * Python 3.7 - Scripts to glue everything together